zerekw/game-off-2012/README.md

+# MUDnode something something

 This is a game.
 It's kind of like a MUD.
 It has something about forks or branches or cloning or pushing or pulling.

-# INSTALLATION INSTRUCTIONS
+Still figuring out that part.

+## Getting started
-* clone the repo
+* Clone the repo
+* `git submodule update --init --recursive`
-* npm install
+* `npm install`

-# HOW TO USE
-* node app.js
+* `node server`
 * Horse Dance! (haaaaaaaaaaaaay sexxxay lady!)

-# DEPENDENCIES
-* Node 0.8.14
-* ExpressJS 3.x
-* Socket.io 0.9